Tasty Recipes for the Home Cook

 Roast Pork Yakamein Soup

-My first exposure to yakamein was at a Chinese restaurant here in Massachusetts when I was in college many, many years ago.
+I first yakamein in college at a Chinese restaurant here in Massachusetts when I was in college many years ago.
 It was called yet gaw mein, a delicious albeit decidedly more Chinese version of the soup.
-It was made chicken broth, rice noodle, bok choy, and Chinese roast red pork.
-Ultimately, this soup became the inspiration for my twist on yakamein, New Orlean style.
+It was made of chicken broth, rice noodles, bok choy, and Chinese roast red pork.
+Ultimately, this soup was the inspiration for my twist on yakamein, New Orleans style.

 If you’re looking for comforting soups, my Chicken Vegetable and Rice SoupMinestrone Soup with High Fiber Pasta, and Cioppino are sure to satisfy.